Shemnei/punktf/README.md

 # PunktF - A cross-platform multi-target dotfiles manager

+## DISCLAIMER

+**CURRENTLY THIS CRATE ONLY PARSES COMMAND LINE ARGUMENTS, NOTHING MORE.**

+This crate is sill under development and not all features are currently implemented.
+Layouts and formats can and will change will in development.

 ## Yet another dotfile manager?!

 Well yes, but hear me out.
 This project was driven by the personal need of having to manage several dotfiles for different machines/targets.
 You want the same experience everywhere: On your work Windows machine along with an Ubuntu WSL instance, your Debian server and your private Arch installation.
 This tool fixes that problem while beeing cross-platform and blazingly fast.